danbarrese/hks/README.md

 * 2013-07-06: Created.
 * 2013-08-24: Added persistent clipboard feature.
 * 2014.02.21: Added support for gnome-terminal and backspace input.
 Removed dependency on wmctrl (script will use it if available).
+* 2014.02.21: Removed dependency on xdotool (script will use it if available).